-Osler is resuming some key priority on-site elective services in Phase 1 of our Plan.
-These include some surgical procedures, endoscopies, cardiac diagnostics, cardiac procedures, and diagnostic imaging.
-Many of the services have transitioned to virtual care, and when possible, this will continue in order to minimize the number of patients who are required to come to the hospital.
+Osler is resuming key priority on-site elective services.
+This includes surgical procedures, endoscopies, cardiac diagnostics, cardiac procedures, and diagnostic imaging.
+Many Osler services have transitioned to virtual care, and when possible, this will continue in order to minimize the number of patients who are required to come to the hospital.

 Do I need to be concerned about my health and safety when I come to the hospital?

 Please be assured that Osler remains a safe place.
 Your health and safety is the top priority.
 Patients should attend scheduled appointments as directed.

 Osler has implemented enhanced cleaning practices and safety measures.
 Everyone who enters the hospitals, including patients, staff, physicians, and visitors (where permitted) will be screened and required to wear a mask.
 Where possible, patient screening and/or COVID-19 testing will also taken place prior to any procedure or appointment.